 - Students living inside the zone are guaranteed a place at the school.

 - Students who live outside the zone can apply to enrol but acceptance of their application is subject to places being available for them – and if there are fewer places available than there are applicants, their acceptance is subject to the outcome of a pre-enrolment process called a ballot.

 Overcrowding at a school means it has more students than its facilities can cope with.
 This could include teaching spaces, acoustics, thermal comfort, air quality, lighting, car parking and plumbing among other things.

 - An increase in enrolments at a local secondary school could be because a larger group of year 8 students are transitioning from nearby primary and intermediate schools.

 - Employees of a local company might prefer to drop their children off at the school closest to where they work rather than where they live.

-Sometimes it might be proposed that the home zones of schools at risk of overcrowding be reduced and others expanded to absorb growth and spread students more evenly across a local network.
+- Sometimes it might be proposed that the home zones of schools at risk of overcrowding be reduced and others expanded to absorb growth and spread students more evenly across a local network.

 Last reviewed: Has this been useful?
 Give us your feedback